 The businesses that recover quickly from disasters aren’t the ones with the most expensive technology.
 They’re the ones that tested their plan before they needed it.
 Every gap in your DR plan is a gamble — and the stakes are your business continuity, your client relationships, and in regulated industries like healthcare and finance, your compliance standing.

 The good news is that none of these five fixes are complicated or prohibitively expensive.
 A restore test takes a few hours.
 An immutable cloud backup costs a fraction of a single day’s downtime.
 A communication card is a sheet of paper.
-RTOs are a conversation.
+RTOs and RPOs are a conversation.
 Documentation is a discipline.
 The only thing standing between your current plan and one that actually works is the decision to close these gaps — before you’re forced to discover them the hard way.

 Not Sure Where Your DR Plan Stands?
 Let’s Find Out.